Panasonic FZ300 vs Sony A9

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ300 and Sony Alpha A9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the FZ300 and the A9 are recent models that are part of the current product line-up.
-The FZ300 replaced the earlier Panasonic FZ200, while the A9 does not have a direct predecessor.
+The FZ300 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is the Panasonic FZ300 better than the Sony A9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.